chriso23/chriso23.github.io/_posts/2018-9-15-jekyll-quickstart-guide.md

 gem install jekyll bundler
 ```

-3. Create a new Jekyll site at `./myblog`
+3. Create a new Jekyll site at `./blog`
 ```
-jekyll new myblog
+jekyll new blog
 ```

-4. Change into your new directory
+4. Go to your site’s directory
 ```
-cd myblog
+cd blog
 ```

 5. Build the site and make it available on a local server